 - Initially by experiment teams funded by user agencies

-NASA's Director of Earth and Ocean Programs, Frank Williams and his Deputy, Ben Milwitsky, invite largely U.S. Government and University Ocean and Arctic Scientists to meet under the auspices of their Earth and Ocean Science Program to discuss a special satellite mission dedicated to their needs as well as the broader 10 year horizon range of earth and ocean science program requirements.
+NASA's Director of Earth and Ocean Programs, Frank Williams and his Deputy, Ben Milwitsky, invite largely U.S. Government and University Ocean and Arctic Scientists to meet under the auspices of their Earth and Ocean Science Program to discuss a special satellite mission dedicated to their needs as well as the broader 10-year horizon range of earth and ocean science program requirements.
 The concept mission is given a name, "SeaSat".

 1974, Q1, Q2, Q3, Q4

-NOAA's John Apel and NASA/JPL's Alden Loomis invite colleagues to come together under a NASA sanctioned group ultimately identified as the SeaSat UWG (User Working Group).
+NOAA's John Apel and NASA/JPL's Alden Loomis invite colleagues to come together under a NASA-sanctioned group ultimately identified as the SeaSat UWG (User Working Group).
 Users begin to attend quarterly meetings held at NASA Headquarters.
 Meetings typically draw up to 50 participants from many organizations with ocean and arctic interests and ideas about how to proceed.

-JPL's Walt McCandless is asked to lead the program effort and moves to NASA Headquarters to become SeaSat Program Manager as part of Frank Williams Organization.
+JPL's Walt McCandless is asked to lead the program effort and moves to NASA Headquarters to become SeaSat Program Manager as part of the Frank Williams Organization.
 Initial efforts are directed at working with the UWG to further refine the program plan and to begin to identify industry participants interested in developing the radar/microwave sensors and the satellite and ground systems required for SeaSat.
-The SeaSat UWG expands to include Ocean Industry Users and begins to entertain international participation in the form of systems contribution and scientific experiment.
+The SeaSat UWG expands to include Ocean Industry Users and begins to entertain international participation in the form of systems contribution and scientific experiments.

-JPL is selected as the NASA Lead Center for SeaSat and invites industry to provide Phase B Systems Design Concepts and associated Cost and Schedule estimates.
+JPL is selected as the NASA Lead Center for SeaSat and invites the industry to provide Phase B Systems Design Concepts and associated Cost and Schedule estimates.
 Five contractors respond: General Electric Space Systems in Valley Forge, PA; Lockheed Missiles and Space Corporation in Sunnyvale, CA; Rockwell Space Systems in Seal Beach, CA; RCA Space Systems in Princeton NJ; and TRW in Redondo Beach, CA.

 After first being set aside as a New Start Program in the Federal Budget, SeaSat is restored during Senate and House Conference Proceedings as a result of extensive lobbying by prospective SeaSat users.
-SeaSat is conceived as a design to cost program with a budget cap of $ 68 M plus launch vehicle costs.
+SeaSat is conceived as a design-to-cost program with a budget cap of $ 68 M plus launch vehicle costs.

 JPL appoints Gene Giberson as Project Manager.
 The SeaSat Project Team is assembled and SeaSat Request for Proposal efforts begin to select the satellite development team.
 General Electric and Lockheed respond with proposals.

 After considerable evaluation and program reshaping, LMSC is selected as the SeaSat Systems Provider.
-JPL is designated the project center for the SAR, NASA Langley for the Scatterometer, NASA Wallops for the Altimeter in conjunction with APL, and NASA GSFC for the Microwave Radiometer.
+JPL is designated the project centre for the SAR, NASA Langley for the Scatterometer, NASA Wallops for the Altimeter in conjunction with APL, and NASA GSFC for the Microwave Radiometer.
 Science subgroups are formed to develop experiments and validation procedures for each instrument within the User Working Group.